THE 3 ROOT HITTING PLANS

 PLAN TAKE:

-• Used with zero-strikes when the hitter wants to see a pitch before moving to ‘Plan A’
+• Used only when the hitter wants to see a pitch before moving to ‘Plan A’ when facing an atypical or wild pitcher.

 By: COACH BO